 The principal activity of the company during the year was to promote the protection and enhancement of the quality of Ireland's waters and to promote the ecologically sustainable management of all our aquatic resources through participation in the implementation of the Water Framework Directive (WFD), the Marine Strategy Framework Directive (MSFD) and other water-related policy and legislation.
-It was also to raise awareness of the value of our aquatic resources, the threats to them and also to put forward proposed solutions.
+It was also to raise awareness of the value of our rivers, lakes, coastal and groundwaters, the threats to them and also to put forward solutions.